EN FR

 2 Overall objectives

-The Valse team studies the estimation and control problems arising in the analysis and the design of distributed, uncertain, and interconnected dynamical systems:
+The VALSE team studies estimation and control problems arising in the analysis and the design of distributed, uncertain, and interconnected dynamical systems:

 • Using the concepts of finite-time/fixed-time/hyperexponential convergence and stability, the main idea is to separate and hierarchize in time the control and estimation processes, which are distributed in space.
-This greatly simplifies their analysis and the design for large-scale solutions.
+These approaches greatly simplify their analysis and the design of large-scale solutions.

-• The main areas of investigation and application are the Internet of Things (IoT) and Cyber-Physical Systems (CPS).
+• The main areas of investigation and application for the team are the Internet of Things (IoT) and Cyber-Physical Systems (CPS).

 • The team aims to draw up algorithms for decentralized finite-time control and estimation.
-The methodology to be developed includes extensions of the theory of homogeneous systems and of finite-time/fixed-time/hyperexponential convergence and stability notions.
+The methodology to be developed includes extensions of the theory of homogeneous systems and finite-time/fixed-time/hyper-exponential convergence and stability notions.
 Particular attention is given to applications in real-world scenarios.

 • It is a joint proposal with the CNRS CRIStAL UMR 9189.